 - A church that’s spent over £90 million on renovations in Leawood, Kansas is now home to the world’s largest stained glass window.
 It required 160 panes of glass and depicts biblical scenes from Genesis to Revelations.

-If you are interested in learning more or would like a stained glass window restored or created for your home, you can contact our specialists at Steve Sherriff to discuss your requirements.
+If you are interested in learning more or would like a stained glass window restored or created for your home, you can contact our specialists at Sherriff Stained Glass Specialists to discuss your requirements.
 Contact us online or call us on 01202 882208 for more information.